Tips for spotting fake sourdough bread at the store so you don’t waste your money on a phony product that is an unhealthy choice.

 As awareness of the benefits of sourdough bread increases, so does the potential for food manufacturers – both large and small – to exploit the term.

 And exploit it they most certainly do!

-If you choose to buy instead of make sourdough bread yourself (yes, it is a bit time consuming!), then be on the lookout for fake sourdough!
+If you choose to buy instead of making sourdough bread yourself (yes, it is a bit time-consuming!), then be on the lookout for fake sourdough!

 It is literally everywhere!

 Spotting phony sourdough is a more difficult process than you might think due in part to the sourdough myths that seem to abound.

 When I first set out to write this article, I thought it would be fairly straightforward to explain.
 As it turns out, spotting a fake sourdough is rather tricky due to unethical food manufacturer tactics that are far sneakier and devious than I ever imagined.